Search all sites near me now

 What is this graph showing me?

-This graph shows how levels of carbon monoxide change on an hourly, daily, monthly or annual basis for the selected time period.
-The levels depend on local sources of emissions and what the weather is doing.
-Emissions from various sources change, depending on whether it’s a weekday or the weekend or at different times of the year (e.g. emissions from home heating goes up in the cold winter months).
+The concentrations depend on local sources of emissions and what the weather is.
+Emissions from various sources change, depending on whether it’s a weekday or the weekend or at different times of the year.
 Still conditions often lead to high concentrations, as there is no wind to blow away the pollutants in the air.
-The carbon monoxide concentrations are shown against the guidelines for air quality (hourly), and where concentrations exceed 100% of the guideline (red line) this can be a cause for concern, especially if this occurs on a frequent basis.
+At some monitoring sites, the hourly temperature and wind data are available to explore the relationship between local weather conditions and carbon monoxide concentrations.
+See this factsheet about why air quality is important and factors that influence air quality.